google/draco/README.md

 directory.

-Javascript Decoder
+Javascript Encoder/Decoder
 ------------------

-The javascript decoder can be built using the existing cmake build file by passing the path the Emscripten's cmake toolchain file at cmake generation time in the CMAKE_TOOLCHAIN_FILE variable.
+The javascript encoder and decoder can be built using the existing cmake build file by passing the path the Emscripten's cmake toolchain file at cmake generation time in the CMAKE_TOOLCHAIN_FILE variable.
 In addition, the EMSCRIPTEN environment variable must be set to the local path of the parent directory of the Emscripten tools directory.